3 Ways to Simplify Your Practice Marketing

 On April 26, 2011, in office space, practice growth tools, practice marketing, by Dan

 Hi all – if you want to skip the ‘why’, just scroll down for the how-to part.
 It’s easy.
-There’s also a clinic sign we made at the bottom that you can download in PDF… -Dan Facebook has become one of the largest sources of traffic to our clinic website.
-And the more traffic we [...]
+There’s also a clinic sign we made at the bottom that you can download in PDF… 🙂 -Dan Facebook has become one of the largest sources of traffic to our clinic website.
+And the more traffic […]

 Failing Faster: How To Avoid the Trap of Practice Perfection